AdamStein97/Product-Sales-Forecast/readme.md

 instead of stepping using the previous prediction, the ground truth at the previous time step is used as input.

 ### 2.3 Transformer Model

+Multiple layers of convolution and max pooling are used to increase the dimensionality of the input by encoding some spatial features as well as reducing the length of the sequence.
+A transformer encoder-decoder network is then used to encode the shortened sequence using self attention and then decode the output into a 30 day forecast.

+Commonly, teacher forcing is used in the decoder through the use of a look-ahead mask.
+Through experimentation, I found this ineffective for product sales forecasting.
+The model struggled when producing forecasts one time step at a time when the future was unknown.
+Most likely this was because the volatile nature of the time series made it difficult to produce a forecast recursively; this would explain why the vanilla approach which produces the whole forecast at once performed better than the Seq2Seq model (see section 8).

+The implementation in this library feeds zeros as input to the decoder with positional encodings then added.
+When forecasts are being performed for data with an unknown future, the process of prediction is now the same as during the training procedure and this proved far more effective.

 ## 3. Install